HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 	1*2^5 + 1*2^1 + 1*2^(-3) + 1*2^(-7) = 32 + 2 + 0.125 + 0.0078125 = 34.1328125

 The number can be treated like an integer for the most part.
+In this document I will treat these number as floating point anyway for the sake of simplicity.
+The decision whether to adopt floating-point numbers of stick with fixed-point is up to the implementation.

 ### Enumerations and constants ###